roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/configuring-the-gateway.md

 8. **Configure LAN** - used to configure the Ethernet adapter settings.

 ::: tip Note:
-A unique ID will be generated in for LoRaWAN\u00ae Gateway.
-This is also called Gateway EUI squared in red in the figure above and is essential for registering the gateway with any LoRa\u00ae Network Server (TTN, ChirpStack)
+A unique ID will be generated in for LoRaWAN® Gateway.
+This is also called Gateway EUI squared in red in the figure above and is essential for registering the gateway with any LoRa® Network Server (TTN, ChirpStack)
 :::

 There is also another way to get your "Gateway ID", just enter the command below in the command line: